zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

     -   Only public methods and public fields are supported.
     -   Identifiers in UDT include package names, class names, method names, and field names.
 All identifiers are case-sensitive.
-    -   UDT support type conversion and SQL syntax, for example, cast \(1 as java.lang.Object\).
-UDT do not support type conversion using Java syntax, for example, \(Object\)1.
+    -   UDT supports type conversion and SQL syntax, for example, cast \(1 as java.lang.Object\).
+UDT does not support type conversion using Java syntax, for example, \(Object\)1.
     -   Anonymous classes and lambda expressions are not supported.
 They may be supported in later versions.
-    -   UDT are typically used in expressions.
+    -   UDT is typically used in expressions.
 Functions that do not return values cannot be called in expressions.
-Therefore, UDT currently do not support calling functions that do not return values.
+Therefore, UDT currently does not support calling functions that do not return values.
 This issue will be resolved in a later version.
 -   By default, you can reference all classes provided by Java SDK.

     **Note:** The runtime currently uses JDK1.8.
 Later versions may be not supported.